-Girls' Grooming Stud earrings may be worn in the earlobe only; No facial piercings.
+Girls' Grooming Stud earrings may be worn in the earlobe only.
+No facial piercings.
 Bangs may not touch the eyebrow.
-Extreme changes in hair color or 2-toned color is not permitted Extreme or faddish hairstyles are not permitted Nail polish and light makeup is only permitted in Grade 8 Boys' Grooming Earrings/Piercing are not permitted Hair cannot touch the eyes, go over the ears, or touch the top of the collar Hair must be neat and evenly tapered so as to blend into the short side Shaved lines or designs are not permitted in hair Extreme or faddish hairstyles are not permitted Extreme changes in hair color or 2-toned color is not permitted Faces must be clean shaven
+Extreme changes in hair color or 2-toned color are not permitted.
+Extreme or faddish hairstyles are not permitted.
+Nail polish and light makeup is only permitted in Grade 8.
+Boys' Grooming Earrings/Piercing are not permitted.
+Hair cannot touch the eyes, go over the ears, or touch the top of the collar.
+Hair must be neat and evenly tapered so as to blend into the short side.
+Shaved lines or designs are not permitted in hair.
+Extreme or faddish hairstyles are not permitted.
+Extreme changes in hair color or 2-toned color are not permitted.
+Faces must be clean-shaven.